 Rupika De Silva

-When the Tsunami of 2004 struck, Rupika supported women in the affected coastal communities, who she knew would be most vulnerable and yet with least support.
-During this time she also organized rehabilitation programmes for the communities and despite facing resistance to her work, was determined to continue living there for over two months leading community mobilization efforts and organizing camping sites to provide shelter and protection to those in need.
+When the Tsunami of 2004 struck, Rupika supported women in the affected coastal communities, who she knew would be most vulnerable and those with the least support.
+At the same time, she organised rehabilitation programmes for the communities and despite facing resistance to her work, was determined to continue living there for over two months, leading community mobilisation efforts and organising camping sites to provide shelter and protection to those in need.